-Mango Creek Lodge tailors its fishing Roatan days around your schedule.
+Mango Creek Lodge tailors its fishing days around your schedule.
 You are free to fish at your leisure between sunrise and sunset.
 Our experienced, local, English-speaking guides are at your service throughout your stay and are happy to coach you if you are new to fishing Roatan.

 Mango Creek Lodge is dedicated to preserving the health of Roatan’s flats.
-We have worked

-with local communities to develop environmental education campaigns and have made progress in our efforts to eliminate illegal netting, all to make fishing Roatan better.
-In addition, to minimize pressure and ensure the continued success of our operations, we limit ourselves to three skiffs (or six anglers) fishing Roatan on the flats each day.
+We are working with local communities to develop environmental education campaigns and have made progress in our efforts to eliminate illegal netting, all to make fishing Roatan better.
+In addition, to minimize pressure and ensure the continued success of our operations, we limit ourselves to four skiffs (or eight anglers) fishing Roatan on the flats each day.
 We can put any number of other fishing Roatan guests out in more boats when not on the flats.
-Mango Creek Lodge is a catch-and-release lodge.

-information about Roatan’s fishing conditions and what kind of gear to bring, see the Mango Creek Fishing Guide (PDF 154 KB).
+Learn more about saltwater flats fishing at Roatan’s Mango Creek Lodge by exploring the links on the right.
+For even more information about Roatan’s fishing conditions and what kind of gear to bring, see Mango Creek Fishing Guide.
+(PDF 154 KB).

-Our head guide, Perry Cooper is one of the best guides anywhere and has a lot of people saying that. ( check out Bob Singelyn’s blog comments).
+Perry is one of the best guides anywhere and has a lot of people saying that.
 He has been fishing Roatan’s East End for many years, both fly fishing and spin fishing.
 He and all our guides fish exclusively for Mango Creek Lodge.
 Perry goes beyond guiding, I have seen him make people catch fish.
 Ask anyone who has fished with Perry and they might mention that hand, that quietly reaches over to stop you lifting that rod tip, instead of strip setting the fish.

-great future.
-What Michael lacks in experience he makes up for in enthusiasm.
-When the fishing is off Michael gets going, he is never down, and his eyes, oh what eyes, he can spot fish the rest of us don’t even dream are there.
+Joevy, our youngest guide shows that we will have a great future.
+What Joevy lacks in experience he makes up for in enthusiasm.
+When the fishing is off Joevy gets going, he is never down, he is spectacular at both fly & spin fishing.
 Fishing Roatan is a changing game, what worked yesterday might not work today and vice- versa.
-That is when Michael shines his brightest.
+That is when Joevy shines his brightest.

 Fishing Groups: Fishing Roatan’s flats and reefs from Mango Creek Lodge is restricted to small groups.
 I am often asked why?
 The reason we restrict the number of people on the flats at any given time is because of the nature of the fish.
-When fishing Roatan, almost always, Bonefish are nervous, they are on the bottom of the food chain, sharks, barracuda, even Osprey feed on Bonefish.
+When fishing Roatan, almost always, Bonefish are nervous, they are on the bottom of the food chain, sharks, barracuda, even osprey feed on Bonefish.
 Bonefish choose to feed up in shallow water where they can be seen so to survive they need to be shy and fast, boy are they fast.
 They are also not dumb, they see when people are around and they don’t like it so a constant visit by people to their flats puts them off.
-We then, to ensure a great fishing experience for our guests while fishing Roatan and Mango Creek never let more than three boats out fishing for bonefish on the flats.
+We then, to ensure a great fishing experience for our guests while fishing Roatan and Mango Creek never let more than four boats out fishing for bonefish on the flats.
 When you come here, you will see this in action.
-Even the three guides try not to hit the same flats on the same day, again to lessen the impact of fishing.
+Even the four guides try not to hit the same flats on the same day, again to lessen the impact of fishing.

-have tried them all and we are sticking to the Panga design.
+Boats: Fishing Roatan requires a special boat.
+We have tried Flats Boats while fishing Roatan and they are great but WET, very Wet!
+They are ideally suited to Florida and the canals and flats inland where there is very little in wave action.
+While fishing Roatan we have tried them all and we are sticking to the Panga design.
 This tried and true long narrow boat keeps you dry so you are comfortable.
 Dry in our four to six foot seas going from one area to the next out at sea.
 They give a nice solid feel when standing on the casting deck.